Labrinth: 2010–2012: Signing to Syco and Electronic Earth

 On 23 May 2012, Labrinth performed at the Cheltenham racecourse to celebrate the occasion of the Olympic torch coming through Cheltenham.
 He also performed at several university shows including University of Leeds’ Summer Ball, Nottingham Trent University Graduation Ball, and University of Surrey's End of Year Show.
 On 29 June, Labrinth performed at VG-lista top 20 in Norway in front of a crowd consisting of 90,000 people.
 Labrinth also performed at GFest in Preston on 8 September 2012 to celebrate Preston Guild 2012.
 The song "Beneath Your Beautiful", which features Emeli Sandé was released as the album's sixth single and peaked at number one November 2012 on the UK singles chart, and was Labrinth's first entry into the Billboard Hot 100 at number 34.

 In July 2012, it was revealed that Labrinth would be working with Rihanna, which resulted in him co-writing and co-producing her song "Lost In Paradise" from her album 'Unapologetic'.
 Labrinth also collaborated with Ed Sheeran, producing his and Devlin's single "Watchtower", which was released in August 2012.
 Labrinth also worked with Sheeran in 2014, and produced his single "Save Myself" from the March 2017 album ÷.

 On 25 December 2012, Labrinth released the Atomic EP for free download via SoundCloud.
 It features Plan B, Devlin, Wretch 32, Ed Sheeran, Maxsta, Lady Leshurr and Etta Bond among others.

+In a 2012 interview, OMD frontman Andy McCluskey credited Labrinth and Professor Green as "great" artists who represented "some of the small amount of music that is still actually trying to go forward".